dan-reid/Generative-Design-Max-MSP/README.md

 `m4x` is a library of useful functions cloned from the [p5js](https://p5js.org/) library.
 If you're wondering about the name, `m4x` is leet speak for `max`.
 It was mainly chosen because it contained "m4", which - given it's a Max ripoff of p5js - I felt was somewhat fitting.

-Of course, like almost all library names, I am embarrassed and ashamed of it but not enough to actually go the effort of changing it, so on we go...
+Naturally, I have grown to hate the name - but not enough to actually go the effort of changing it, so on we go...

 ### Usage